 The aim of this project is to develop a methodological road map for translating the outputs of forest ecosystem models into relevant economic terms.
 Further we will show how economic valuation can be used to optimize forest management practices to maximize the total benefits to society and draw implications for policy.

 The project is in collaboration with researchers at Department of Physical Geography and Ecosystem Science (INES), Lund University.
-It is financed in the form of a BECC Action Group lead by Giuliana Zanchi (INES) and should be completed during 2019.
+It is financed in the form of a BECC Action Group lead by Giuliana Zanchi (INES) and should be completed in spring 2020.